Human Capital

 collaborating to increase corporate value

-We have classified the points to focus on for developing human resources who can realize our vision for covering “From Ocean To Dining.”
+We have classified the points to focus on for developing human resources who can realize our vision for covering “From Ocean To Dining, Challenges For The Better Future.”
 We will develop human resources over the medium to long term in two stages.

 Company-wide assessment